dmoisset/battleship-dojo/README.md

 ![Bob Board](https://raw.githubusercontent.com/dmoisset/battleship-dojo/explanation/board-bob.png)

-In a normal game of battleships Bob would also would have his own ships and alice her guessing board, but to make the program shorter we will just make this simple version.
+In a normal game of battleships Bob would also would have his own ships and Alice her guessing board, but to make the program shorter we will just make this simple version.
 A nice project for taking home is to modify this into the full game.

 ## A battleship board in python